Peter Manso: Mailer, His Life and Times (1985)

 Manso long considered Mailer a mentor having met the already celebrity author in 1959 while a junior at Antioch and, ten years later, working on his mayoral campaign.
 He also served as godfather to Mailer's son Michael Mailer.

 In 1983, Manso and Mailer bought a house in Provincetown with collateral from Roy Cohn, who also lived on the property.
 For two summers, Manso and his partner Ellen Hawkes, Mailer and his wife Norris Church and Mailer's children lived together while Manso worked on the biography.
 Instead of narrating it himself, he edited clips from 141 people he listed as contributors to tell Mailer's story.
 He said he did this partly to “avoid any problems with my housemate-subject.”
 He would add his own narration in an afterword when the book was re-released in 2008.
 The personality clashes in the home proved fierce, even making news in the New York Post at the time, and Manso and Hawkes moved out as the book was finished.
 Manso and Mailer never reconciled.

 Although Mailer wrote notes on the last two manuscripts and signed off on the book, he dismissed it after it was released and was increasingly critical of it as time passed.
 The two men warred in the media and within Provincetown when Manso's Ptown: Art, Sex, and Money on the Outer Cape was released 18 years later.

 The book was a success.
 "Try dipping into Mr. Manso's interviews without at once becoming addicted....You can't,” wrote The New York Times.
 “Mostly the book is grand gossip, a sort of Portable Hamptons.
-Everyman's own private literary soiree for a long afternoon in the hammock,” wrote Time magazine.
-Mark Harris of Los Angeles Times Book Review, in noting that Manso had “raced about the country for four years asking people who knew Mailer to tell his tape recorder everything,” had produced a book that “becomes bigger than anyone, bigger even than Mailer.”
+Everyman's own private literary soiree for a long afternoon in the hammock,” wrote Time.
+Mark Harris of the Los Angeles Times Book Review, in noting that Manso had “raced about the country for four years asking people who knew Mailer to tell his tape recorder everything,” had produced a book that “becomes bigger than anyone, bigger even than Mailer.”
 Robin Macauley of the Chicago Sun Times called it “wonderfully Maileresque.”